Southern United States: 1880s through 1930s

 Business interests were ignored by the Southern Democrat ruling class.
-Nonetheless, major new industries started developing in cities such as Atlanta, GA; Birmingham, AL; and Dallas, Fort Worth and Houston, Texas.
+Nonetheless, major new industries started developing in cities such as Atlanta, Georgia; Birmingham, Alabama; and Dallas, Fort Worth, and Houston, Texas.
 Growth began occurring at a geometric rate.
 Birmingham became a major steel producer and mining town, with major population growth in the early decades of the 20th century.

 The first major oil well in the South was drilled at Spindletop near Beaumont, Texas, on the morning of January 10, 1901.
 Other oil fields were later discovered nearby in Arkansas, Oklahoma, and under the Gulf of Mexico.
 The resulting "Oil Boom" permanently transformed the economy of the West South Central states and produced the richest economic expansion after the Civil War.

 In the early 20th century, invasion of the boll weevil devastated cotton crops in the South, producing an additional catalyst to African Americans' decisions to leave the South.
 From 1910 to 1970, more than 6.5 million African Americans left the South in the Great Migration to Northern and Western cities, defecting from persistent lynching, violence, segregation, poor education, and inability to vote.
 Black migration transformed many Northern and Western cities, creating new cultures and music.
 Many African Americans, like other groups, became industrial workers; others started their own businesses within the communities.
 Southern whites also migrated to industrial cities like Chicago, Detroit, Oakland, and Los Angeles, where they took jobs in the booming new auto and defense industry.

 Later, the Southern economy was dealt additional blows by the Great Depression and the Dust Bowl.
 After the Wall Street Crash of 1929, the economy suffered significant reversals and millions were left unemployed.
 Beginning in 1934 and lasting until 1939, an ecological disaster of severe wind and drought caused an exodus from Texas and Arkansas, the Oklahoma Panhandle region, and the surrounding plains, in which over 500,000 Americans were homeless, hungry and jobless.
 Thousands would leave the region to seek economic opportunities along the West Coast.

 President Franklin D. Roosevelt noted the South as the "number one priority" in terms of need of assistance during the Great Depression.
 His administration created programs such as the Tennessee Valley Authority in 1933 to provide rural electrification and stimulate development.
 Locked into low-productivity agriculture, the region's growth was slowed by limited industrial development, low levels of entrepreneurship, and the lack of capital investment.